afiuhselwzd/XBMC-3014-Internet-Web-Development-G7/README.md

 - Single Page Application (SPA)
 - User can get an appointment of his/her desire day.
 - A dashboard is available for authenticated admin.
-- Admin can add see all the appointments
+- Admin can add see all the appointments.
 - Admin can change appointment’s status to notify the clients about progress.

 ### Front-end Thechnology :